-While ecommerce sales have maintained a torrid growth rate for years, it turns out that when it comes to being a growth industry, ecommerce itself has nothing on ecommerce fraud.
+While ecommerce sales have maintained a torrid growth rate for years, it turns out that when it comes to being a growth industry, ecommerce itself has nothing on ecommerce fraud detection.

 Aside from the sheer volume of attacks, ThreatMetrix Q1 2018 Cybercrime Report, is sure to grab the attention of ecommerce companies for a number of reasons.
 First comes the finding that ecommerce is now the hot thing among digital fraudsters.
 ThreatMetrix found in the first quarter that ecommerce businesses were 10 times more likely to be attacked than financial services companies.